rbibby/journey-splitter/README.md

 * Put your API key in the `.env` file under `GOOGLE_MAPS_KEY=`
 * Run `composer install`
 * Run `php artisan serve`
-* THe website will now be running at `http://localhost:8000/`
+* The website will now be running at `http://localhost:8000/`

 ## Contributing